-In 2020, the global public cloud computing market might exceed the value of $330 billion.
+In 2021, the global public cloud computing market is projected to reach the value of $338.8 billion.
 This is a staggering figure but not a surprising one, at least not for those who are aware of the massive savings that this technology brings about, independent of industry.
 Even careers in cloud computing are quite lucrative.
 Cloud operations engineers, specialists, cloud sales, and cloud administrators have an annual salary of $100,000, on average.

 How big is the cloud computing industry?

-The global cloud computing market is currently worth about $330 billion, but this is an industry that is growing exponentially.
+The global cloud computing market is currently worth at least about $371.4 billion, but this is an industry that is growing exponentially.
 In just 5 years, this industry is expected to grow to about $832.1 billion.

 Somewhere around 94% of all enterprises use cloud technology in some shape and form.
 In other words, the cloud is everywhere and everyone is using it.
 When it comes to the type of cloud that these companies are the most likely to use, 91% of businesses used the public cloud in 2019, based on public cloud adoption statistics.
 Another 72% used a private cloud at some point.
 Lastly, 69% used a hybrid solution.